jcawley5/architecture-center/docs/ref-arch/RA0001/4-azure-iot-integration/readme.md

     - Service for configuring Azure IoT Central Application
     - Required for configuring device templates, event producers and event routing.

-For detailed step by step information and to try out the integration, visit the Discovery Center mission [Build Events-to-Business Actions with Microsoft Azure](https://discovery-center.cloud.sap/missiondetail/4172/4422/)
+For detailed step by step information and to try out the integration, go to [GitHub Samples](https://github.com/SAP-samples/btp-events-to-business-actions-framework)